malekhnovich/baseballDataVis/README.md

 of each type of hitter.

 <h2> How does Handedness Affect a baseball player's ability at the plate?</h2>
-There is a clear trend among baseball players in the data that shows that right-hand hitters are overall better hitters than both left-hand hitters and 'both'-hand hitters.
+There is a clear trend among baseball players in the data that shows that left-hand hitters are overall better hitters than both right-hand hitters and 'both'-hand hitters.
-Left-hand hitters might not be as strong and have a lower batting average than right-hand hitters, but they do hit more homeruns and hit for a higher average than both-hand hitters.
+Right-hand hitters might not be as strong and have a lower batting average than left-hand hitters, but they do hit more homeruns and hit for a higher average than both-hand hitters.

 <h2>Key Findings : Conclusion</h2>